ExaModels

 ExaModels.ExaModels — Module

-ExaModelsAn algebraic modeling and automatic differentiation tool in Julia Language, specialized for SIMD abstraction of nonlinear programs.
+ExaModelsAn algebraic modeling and automatic differentiation tool in Julia, specialized for SIMD-parallel evaluation of nonlinear programs on CPUs and GPUs.

 For more information, please visit https://github.com/exanauts/ExaModels.jl